 In sum, autonomous vehicles will have negative consequences for many professional drivers and others in the crash economy, while also creating new but hard-to-predict job opportunities.
 Yet one of the greatest benefits to the American workforce may simply be a greater ability to get where you really want to go.

-Nidhi Kalra is a senior information scientist at the nonprofit, nonpartisan RAND Corporation, director of RAND's San Francisco Bay Area office, and a co-director of the RAND Center for Decision Making Under Uncertainty.
+Nidhi Kalra is a senior information scientist at the nonprofit, nonpartisan RAND Corporation and a co-director of the RAND Center for Decision Making Under Uncertainty.